El Arroyo: Marquee

 The restaurant is known for its humorous marquee, which attempts to "toe the line" between "uplifting, snarky, and of-the-moment".
 The messages on the marquee are the result of a group effort among 15 people including the owners and restaurant managers.
-The marquee has inspired its own line of merchandise such as jigsaw puzzles and yard signs.
+The marquee has inspired its own line of merchandise such as jigsaw puzzles, a book and yard signs.
+The marquee has also been featured on Fox News, CBS News and Good Morning America, among other places.